Psychology (MS)

 Online Master’s Degree Program

 The Online Master’s in Psychology program is designed to benefit people with bachelor’s degrees working in community-based organizations and public agencies that address social and mental health needs.
-This terminal master of science (MS) degree requires 49 credits of coursework completed on a part-time schedule (9 credits per term) distributed over 6 consecutive terms, including summer.
+This terminal master of science (MS) degree requires 50 credits of coursework distributed over 6 consecutive term (9 credits per term), including summer.
 All courses are delivered asynchronously online.
 Students receive advanced training in program evaluation and the brain science of development and behavior change and complete a capstone research project.
 Upon completion of the program, students will be able to (a) evaluate current interventions delivered in their home agencies, (b) make informed selections of evidence-based programs to deliver, and (c) have a working knowledge of the basic psychological and neural processes at play in their clients as they participate in behavior change programs.
 This program does not provide clinical training.

 PSY 615Community Needs Assessments4